-Sure, you can stay in your home state.
+You can stay in your home state, too.
 It’s certainly more cost effective.
 There are good outfitters all over the place, just decide on your game or predator of choice and hit Google.
 My personal requirements for an outfitter are pretty simple.
-I want a free range, fair chase location – I do not hunt high fence (we can fight about that in a future column).
-Lodging should be clean but need not be fancy and meals should be substantial and tasty.
+I want a free range, fair chase location – I don’t hunt high fence (we can fight about that later).
+Lodging should be clean, but need not fancy and meals should be substantial and tasty.

 (There are some incredibly beautiful lodges and high-end outfitters out there.
 If that’s what your other half prefers, more power to you.
 Just do me a favor and make sure they’re still fair chase.)

 You know how much this costs.
 My heart would absolutely skip a beat if someone gave me the gift of a Euro.
 Consider a certificate for a future hunt if your family does public land deer in the fall.
 This is the gift that keeps on giving because it is wonderful to look at your finished mount and have all those memories come rushing back.
 My house may look like an ode to dead things, but it makes me happy.